What is violence against women and girls?

 The United Nations defines Violence Against Women and Girls (VAWG) as:

 "Any act of gender-based violence that is directed at a woman because she is a woman, or acts of violence which are suffered disproportionally by women, that results in, or is likely to result in, physical, sexual or psychological harm or suffering to a woman or girl, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or private life."

 - crimes said to be committed in the name of 'honour'

 Support for violence against women and girls crimes

 We have factsheets on all of the above:

 Royal Greenwich violence against women and girls strategy

-The Royal Borough of Greenwich has a specific strategy for violence against women and girls.
+We have a specific strategy for violence against women and girls.